 - ¼ teaspoon pepper

 - ¼ cup red wine

 - Boil the tomatoes for one minute, then immediately put into ice water.
 Once cool, remove and peel the skin.

 - Slice the tomatoes from the top down several times and remove the seeds.

 - Sauté the ground beef or sausage.
-When it is halfway done, add the onions and garlic to soften them up.
+When it is halfway done, add the onions, bell pepper, and garlic to soften them up.
 Drain.